medicare special enrollment periods

 How to Avoid Costly Gaps in Coverage When You Retire After 65

-If you anticipate losing your employer-based health insurance, it’s best to enroll in Medicare before you lose that coverage.
+If you anticipate losing your employer-based health insurance, enrolling in Medicare before you lose that coverage is best.
 This will ensure that you don’t experience any gaps in coverage.
 If you plan to retire, contact your or your spouse’s employer one or two months in advance to avoid costly gaps in coverage.
 The human resources department can help you time your Medicare enrollment to start once you lose your employer-based coverage.

 How to Avoid Part D Late Enrollment Penalties When You Retire After 65